mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 TCP sockets internally maintain a "smoothed round-trip time" or SRTT.
-Drivers could use this SRTT instead of measuring RTT explicitly via isMaster commands.
+Drivers could use this SRTT instead of measuring RTT explicitly via hello or legacy hello commands.
-The server could even include this value on all ismaster responses.
+The server could even include this value on all hello or legacy hello responses.
 We reject this idea for a few reasons:

 - Not all programming languages have an API to access the TCP socket's RTT.